top of page

 The following techniques are authorised:

-Punches: Straight punches, hooks, uppercuts.
+17yrs and below punches: Straight punches, hooks, uppercuts.

 Kicks: Front kicks, low kicks, middle kicks, high kicks, side kicks, back kicks, inner thigh kicks, jumping kicks.